aanand/git-up/README.md

 ALTHOUGH
 --------

-`git-up` might mess up your branches, or set your chest hair on fire, or be racist to your cat, I don't know.
-It works for me.
+`git-up` is working well for a lot of people, but a rigorous proof has yet to be formulated that it will definitely not mess with your git setup, delete data or post inane drivel to Hacker News on your behalf.
+Best practice is to delete your Hacker News account before installing.

 DIFFICULTIES
 ------------